TIRANA, February 9

 The city flourished during the period of Ali Pasha Tepelena, who invested in major infrastructural works such as the aqueduct of Gjirokastra.
 A 12km long water supply structure was destroyed during the 30s.
 The aqueduct was depicted in the paintings of Edward Lear.
 The city developed into an important cultural and economic area.

 What to do in Gjirokastra?

 The historic center of Gjirokastra is a UNESCO World Heritage Site and it’s worth a detailed exploration.
-You can visit the bazaar, the Ethnographic Museum, Skenduli House, Zekati House, the house of writer Ismail Kadare and the house of former Communist Dictator Enver Hoxha. two important ancient sites to not miss near Girokastra are Antigonea and Hadrianopolis.
+You can visit the bazaar, the Ethnographic Museum, Skenduli House, Zekati House, the house of writer Ismail Kadare and the house of former Communist dictator Enver Hoxha. two important ancient sites to not miss near Girokastra are Antigonea and Hadrianopolis.

 When to go?
 In order to understand why it is called the grey city, you must visit Gjirokastra on a rainy/foggy day.
 However, you can enjoy the city any time of the year.
-Several festivals and fairs are organized especially during April-October period.
+Several festivals and fairs are organized especially during the April-October period.

 How to get there?
 Follow Tirana-Fier-Levan-Tepelena-Gjirokastra or Saranda-Muzina Pass-Gjirokastra itineraries.